cypherpunk-academy/2064/en/079_2023_You little vixen.md

 We were so close to achieving what we had set out to achieve.
 And then this shit now.
 I don't care about anything she said in that speech.
-We will continue with vigour as before.
+We will continue with vigor as before.
-And if we get more headwind from the companies now, good!
+And if we get more headwind from the companies now, okay!
 Then we'll make more wind.
 We can.
 We can do the same with the CEOs of American companies.
-They think they have immunity under the President's protective hand.
+They think they have immunity under the president's protective hand.
 Fuck it.
 They'll see what it means to mess with the NSA."
 He clenched a fist.